jspsych/jsPsych/docs/plugins/jspsych-video-slider-response.md

 Name | Type | Value
 -----|------|------
-key_press | numeric | Indicates which key the subject pressed.
-The value is the [numeric key code](http://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes) corresponding to the subject's response. rt | numeric | The response time in milliseconds for the subject to make a response.
+response | numeric | The numeric value of the slider. rt | numeric | The response time in milliseconds for the subject to make a response.
 The time is measured from when the stimulus first appears on the screen until the subject's response. stimulus | string | JSON encoding of the `sources` array.